Fromen42/RoboMaster-Maze-Mapping/README.md

 $ ~/apps/CoppeliaSim_Edu_V4_3_0_Ubuntu20_04/coppeliaSim.sh
 ```

-Load the first world, `Wall.ttt`, from the Coppelia GUI, enable real-time mode and start the simulation.
+Load the first world, `Maze.ttt` or `Maze.withdoor.ttt` or `room.ttt` or `Test.ttt`, from the Coppelia GUI, enable real-time mode and start the simulation.

 Open a second terminal and start the Robomaster ROS bridge: